Special offer

 10. Promote transparency and communication

-Practicing and encouraging open communication, honesty, and transparency in the workplace leads to higher-committed, devoted employees.
-Have your leaders regularly check in with their employees regarding priority management and scheduling; this is a great way to receive honest, constructive feedback and opens the lines of communication to resolve issues before they get out of hand.
-It’s easier for employees to have a healthy work-life balance with honesty and complete transparency because they never have to worry about what’s going on “behind the scenes.”
+Practising and encouraging open communication, honesty, and transparency in the workplace may lead to more highly committed, loyal employees.
+Your leaders could regularly check in with their employees regarding priority management and scheduling; this is a way of receiving honest, constructive feedback and opening the lines of communication to resolve issues before they escalate.
+It’s likely easier for employees to have a healthy work-life balance with honesty and complete transparency if they don’t need to worry about what’s going on “behind the scenes.”

 11. Start with empathy

 Working parents returning to the office require understanding and empathy to succeed.
-With upside-down schedules and relearning to navigate the challenge of balancing work and personal life, working parents need your support more than ever.
-Allow time for them to adjust, be supportive wherever you can, and offer alternatives if they need them; this will help improve their engagement and their wellbeing.
+Between busy schedules and learning to navigate balancing work and personal life, working parents may need quite a lot of support from you.
+Allow time for them to adjust, be supportive wherever you can, and offer alternatives if they need them; this may help improve their engagement and wellbeing.

 12. Emphasize quality over quantity

-Your company culture should focus on quality of work over quantity of hours worked.
-Businesses that haven’t adopted a flexible work schedule find it difficult to retain employees.
+Your company culture could focus on the quality of work over the quantity of hours worked.
+Businesses that haven’t adopted a flexible work schedule may find it difficult to retain employees.
 Why not let your employees work when they work best?
-Encourage your leaders to promote inclusive work styles and avoid the typical 9-5 schedule if it’s no longer working in your organization.
+You could encourage your leaders to promote inclusive work styles and avoid the typical 9-5 schedule if it’s no longer working in your organization.

 13. Cover childcare expenses

-If you offer a wellness account for your employees, consider expanding it to include childcare for working parents.
-This benefit is not only appreciated by current employees but will set you apart from your competitors and attract a wealth of new talent.
+If you offer a wellness account for your employees, you may consider expanding it to include childcare for working parents.
+This benefit may not only be appreciated by current employees but also serve to set you apart from your competitors and attract a wealth of new talent.

 15. Don’t rush “back to normal”

 What may be considered back to normal for some people may not look the same for others.
-A small percentage of people are back to doing exactly what they used to, but most people still don’t know what their new normal is.
-As an employer, you want to reach a point where things are stable, business is good, and your employees have a happy and healthy work-life balance.
-When making plans for the future, keep them to yourself until they are certain.
-Sharing unconfirmed plans stresses out your employees needlessly.
+When people become parents for the first time, they may find it hard to figure out what their new normal is.
+As an employer, you likely want to reach a point where things are stable, business is good, and your employees have a happy and healthy work-life balance.
+When making plans for the future, it may be best not to share them until they are certain.
+Sharing unconfirmed plans could unnecessarily stress out your employees.

 Three individuals are sitting at a table with a laptop, a disposable coffee cup, notebooks, and a phone visible.
 Two are facing each other, while the third’s back is to the camera.
 The setting appears to be a bright room with large windows.